 For example, People living around the Ojodu Berger area always prepare for heavy traffic caused by the Mountain of Fire Ministry (MFM) and the Redeem Christian Church of God (RCCG) Church on a Specific Friday of every month that makes the Lagos Ibadan Expressway traffic gets blocked.

-3) Plan to live closer to your workplace
+III.
+Plan to live closer to your workplace

-If you can afford to rent a house or apartment closer to your office, where you work from daily or spend a huge chunk of your time.
+If you can afford to rent a house or apartment closer to your office, where you work daily or spend a huge chunk of your time.
 It will reduce the daily stress of long hold-ups daily.

-4) Always wind up your car windows
+IV.
+Always wind up your car windows

-This is a safety tip to ward off the popular snatch and run thieves.
+This is a safety tip to ward off the popular snatch-and-run thieves.
 Lagos traffic jams are the perfect cover for a lot of pickpockets who pretend to be beggars or street hawkers.

-5) Turn Traffic Time into Learning Time
+V. Turn Traffic Time into Learning Time

-6) You don’t always need to drive
+VI.
+You don’t always need to drive

 Most times, deciding to take public transport on some occasions is one of the best ways you can beat the Lagos traffic.
 For example, those who have the luxury of BRT buses around where they reside can decide to use those buses which gives some level of comfort at the same time.

-Taking Uber or bolt is another viable option for those who can afford it.
-To reduce the fare, you can decide to order uber jointly with your colleagues at the office and share the bills collectively to reduce costs individually.
+Taking Uber or Bolt is another viable option for those who can afford it.
+To reduce the fare, you can decide to order Uber jointly with your colleagues at the office and share the bills collectively to reduce costs individually.

-7) Get insights from Google Map
+VII.
+Get insights from Google Map

-8) Monitor the traffic situation on social media
+VIII.
+Monitor the traffic situation on social media

-There are some Twitter handles that provide authentic Lagos traffic updates daily, follow them, and monitor their tweets religiously.
+There are some Twitter handles like LagosTrafficReport – that provide authentic Lagos traffic updates daily, follow them, and monitor their tweets religiously.
 With these updates, you can map out your routes.
+Other accounts include: LASTMA and Lagos Traffic Radio 96.1 FM

-9) Shake your head to the melodious tune of your music player
+IX.
+Shake your head to the melodious tune of your music player

-10) Make use of Ai when necessary
+X. Make use of Tech when necessary

 Final Thoughts